Infant cognitive development: Language

 From birth, babies are learning to communicate.
 The communication begins with crying and then begins to develop into cooing and babbling.
 Infants develop their speech by mimicking those around them.
 Gestures and facial expressions are all part of language development.
 In the first three months of life babies will generally use different crying types to express their different needs, as well as making other sounds such as cooing.
 They will begin mimicking facial expressions and smiling at the sight of familiar faces.
 Between the ages of 4–6 months infants have a greater response towards different tones in voices, and greater engagement, watching the speaker's face.
 The child's own language skills develop with larger variation in babbling sounds, and elicit responses in conversation through babbling.
 From 7 months to the end of their first year babies are able to understand frequently heard words and can respond to simple requests.
 Their babbling becomes more complex and they communicate with it as if they are making sense, they use babbling to express their desires.
 Non-verbal communication also develops and actions such as waving goodbye are produced.
 This is also the period in which babies often say their first word, an important milestone in the child's life.

+There are a number of theories as to how children acquire language, including the work of Skinner, who argued that language is learnt via reinforcement.
+Skinner argued that echoic verbal behavior is essential to child language acquisition.
+Parents reinforce language by responding with attention and correcting mistakes, promoting more accurate language development.

+Others argue that language acquisition is innate, such as Chomsky.
+He argues that all babies are born with an innate language faculty helping them learn language naturally during infancy, later referred to as the LAD (Language Acquisition Device), acquiring language rapidly, without conscious access.
+This provides them with an inherent understanding of linguistic principles which allows them to learn and produce language, even with limited input from caregivers or the ability to hear speech.
+This allows humans to produce and understand an infinite number of novel sentences from a finite number of grammatical rules.
+He acknowledges that the environment acts as a trigger for pre-existing structures for language learning.

+Bruner supplements this idea with the LASS (Language Acquisition Support System) involving the support and 'scaffolding' by caregivers.
+This involves correction of poor language, expanding vocabulary, modelling sentences, and prompting of speech.